Year4000/PyCloud/README.md

 Run the python script `install.py`.
 When updating make sure to remove old paths.

+## Updating

+The system will try its best to self update with the update command.
+This works by using GitHub's Releases provided in the git repo.
+- Run `pycloudd update` to trigger the update checker.
+- Use `pycloudd update --force` to force an update of the current version.

 ## Daemon Script

 When installing there is a daemon script that is a wrapper for the commands bellow.